Skip to main content

 Strong website, some blog, no video presenceLow to MediumStart YouTube, focus on transcripts

-Active YouTube channel, no transcript uploadsMedium (existing content)Upload transcripts to existing videos immediately
+Active YouTube channel, no transcript uploadsMedium (existing inventory)Upload transcripts to existing videos now

-Strong blog + YouTube with transcriptsHighEmbed videos in related posts, add chapters
+Strong blog + YouTube with transcriptsHighEmbed videos in posts, add chapters

-Only short-form video on social platformsZero impact on AIRedirect budget to text content or long-form YouTube
+Only short-form video on social platformsZero impact on AIRedirect budget to text or long-form YouTube

 Video and AI Visibility: The Quick Reference